jacobvsdanniel/pubmedkb_core/README.md

 The last six fields (mention_list, population, odds_ratio, spacy_ore, openie_ore, rbert_cre) can be absent in source files, and they will be filled in target files.

+See the README in each *model_dir/module* for sample outputs.

 ```json
 [
     ...